Baby Development Month By Month

 • Develops sense of humor

 Your baby will undergo an amazing transformation in the first year of life.
 He or she will have about tripled birth weight.
 Keep watching the baby growth stages.
 Also keep in mind that all babies grow at his or her pace.
-If you do not see any of the milestone of baby month by month as stated, it is completely normal in baby’s development.
+If you do not see any of the milestones of a baby month by month as stated, it is completely normal in a baby’s development.
+However, keep track of your baby’s growth milestones.
+If there is a vast difference in your baby’s milestones when compared to other babies of their age, such as inability to roll by six months or inability to crawl by ten months, consult your baby’s doctor.

 Frequently Asked Questions